Yoshifab Catch Can Installation |

 Ventilation

-through Block Fuel Pump Opening
+through the side Block Fuel Pump Opening

 |